 Sell To A House Flipper

 A House Flipper will buy the house in whatever condition it is and then sell it forward to other buyers after making the needed repairs and renovations.
-This option is especiall helpful when the property you are looking to sell needs majoe renovations and was not maintained properly in the past years due to being vacant (a second home or something similar).
+This option is especially helpful when the property you are looking to sell needs major renovations and was not maintained properly in the past years due to being vacant (a second home or something similar).

 House flippers will usually buy a house under favorable conditions: